zsvoboda/epic_demo/README.md

 1. A Linux machine (using GNU/Linux in this example) to simulate the Epic application and daemons.
 2. A Windows machine to simulate the end user's workstation.
-3. A FlashArray with File Services enabled, File Virtual Network Interface enabled, and joined to an Active Directory domain.
+3. A FlashArray with File Services enabled, and File Virtual Network Interface enabled.
-4. An Active Directory user.
-The demo uses `c14-dom-a-ad1\zsvoboda_ad`, which has no UID and GID (no `uidNumber` and `gidNumber` attributes set in Active Directory).

 ## Demo Setup